 4. View results

-Once the scaffold is finished calculating, the results will be saved in the list under Calculation Results.
-Each result is labeled with an individual ID shown in the list.
-If you have multiple unconnected scaffolds, a result will be created for each one.
+Once the calculation is finished, the results will be saved in the list under Calculation Results.
+Each result corresponds to an individual (unconnected) scaffold.
+Select a scaffold in the drop-down list to view its results.

-The first result in the list will be selected by default, and the displacement of that scaffold will be displayed.
-To select a different result, for a different scaffold, select it in the drop-down list.
-You can always go to this list and switch between different calculation results.
+The first result in the list is selected by default, and that scaffold’s displacement is displayed.
+You can return to this list at any time to switch between results.

-When you’ve selected a result you wish to view, toggle on the different results below.
+After selecting the result you want to view, toggle the different results below.

 Selected Result Settings